Become a Living Kidney Donor

 One donor at a time for each recipient is evaluated.
 If several donors come forward at the same time, the donor who is most likely to be my match will be tested first.
 If this donor is deemed unsuitable by the living donor team, then another donor will be tested.
 For privacy reasons, no information is provided to me with any information about potential donors, including how many people have submitted applications.

-The University Health Network's Living Donor Program will walk you through the process.
+The Unity Health Network's Living Donor Program will walk you through the process.

 The program will: